marcpaterno/spack_retreat/revised_work.md

 1. What is the Spack equivalent of an area for installed products?
    Is it (1) a CVMFS directory containing a built spec, or (2) a spack environment, or (3) something else?
-2.In the source code only model, DSSL is not responsible for creating CVMFS mount points.
+2. In the source code only model, DSSL is not responsible for creating CVMFS mount points.
    We will provide environment specifications for our reference builds of the *critic suite* and the DUNE framework.

 Should DSSL provide an environment for a reference build of LArSoft?